 Step 3: Fill 'er Up

-The lip to your pan is the perfect height for some chicken stock.
-Dump it in and get ready to dunk your bird.
+The lip of your pan is the perfect height for some chicken stock.
+So, pour it in and get ready to dunk your bird.

-With your basting tools, the OXO Baster, be sure to squeeze out some of those delicious juices in and around your turkey periodically.
+With your baster, be sure to squeeze out some of those delicious juices in and around your turkey periodically.

-Step 3: You know what they say when smoking "looking aint cooking" but we needed a quick pic of that perfect browning
+Step 3: You know what they say about smoking, "looking ain't cooking", but we needed a quick peek of that perfect browning.

 *Note: Probe Placement is crucial!
-Be sure to stick your thermometer probs into the thighs of your bird and do not hit bone!
+Be sure to stick your thermometer probes into the thighs of your bird and do not hit bone!
 Bones will retain more heat and give you false readings.
-Read More Here
+Learn more about how to smoke a turkey clicking here.

-Step 5: Take A Pic' Before Your Dive In
+Step 4: Take A Pic' Before Your Dive In and Enjoy!